enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Having signals allow the developer to not need to remember every element on screen that needs updates; each time something changes.
-The problem using signals is that they cannot be accessed like a normal variable, instead they must be called using a get/set method.
+Having signals allows the developer to not need to remember every element on screen that needs updates; each time a component changes.
+A difference with using signals compared to other frameworks is that they cannot be used like a normal variable, instead they are accessed using a get/set method.

 - [SolidJS Signals](https://www.solidjs.com/tutorial/introduction_signals)